mayowa-kalejaiye/formhook-backend/docs/API.md

 ---

 ## Additional Notes
 - All endpoints expect and return JSON unless otherwise noted.
-- Authenticated endpoints require a Bearer JWT token in the `Authorization` header.
+- Authenticated endpoints require a Bearer JWT token or API token in the `Authorization` header.
 - On error, a JSON error message is returned with an appropriate HTTP status code.
-- The JWT token can be used for authenticated requests to protected endpoints.
+- The JWT token or API token can be used for authenticated requests to protected endpoints.
 - `/forms/{form_id}/submit` is rate limited to 5 requests per minute per IP.
 - If a form has a `notification_email`, an email is sent on each submission.
 - If a form has a `webhook_url`, submissions are forwarded to that URL (with retry logic).
+- Submissions can be enriched with geolocation data (country, region, city, latitude, longitude) if enabled per form.
+- Analytics endpoints provide breakdowns by country, region, city, and time interval.
+- Abuse/threat monitoring flags rapid submissions and datacenter IPs, storing a threat score per submission.